Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 done and sigh.

-Q: How much time was necessary to develop your work to this
+Q: How much time was necessary to develop your drawing

 A: It is most definitely still developing, and I am far far from